DesiQuintans/coefixr/README.md

   - The global p-value of the covariate.
 Column is omitted if `add.global.p = FALSE`.
 - **p.value**
   - The p-value of the covariate.
+P-values are inherited from the model’s `summary()` method and not recalculated.
 - **log_ci.95lwr** or **exp_ci.95lwr**
   - Lower 95% confidence interval of the coefficient.
 If `exponentiate = TRUE`, the column’s name is changed and the contents